 Parents with mild to moderate disabilities are frequently underserved and should also be considered a target population for this outreach.
 Research has further demonstrated the importance of fathers in the healthy development of children.
 Fathers are an often-overlooked population and efforts should be taken to include them in the planning of outreach activities.
+Finally, youth and families who identify as LGBTQIA2S+are often underserved and the provision of prevention-based, affirming services increase the capacity of youth and families to thrive.

 States are encouraged to describe any other special populations that they will include in their outreach plans to meet local needs as identified in their inventory of unmet needs (e.g., families impacted by parent/caregiver incarceration, rural communities, teen parents or others).